wickit7/topo-drain-plugin/docs/Keyline-Design.md

   - ⚠️ **Important**: Use the same flow accumulation raster that was used to create the valley lines

 - **Input Perimeter Polygon**: Select your perimeter polygon layer
-  - If multiple polygons exist, analysis is performed separately for each polygon
   - Optional: If not provided, uses the full extent of valley lines

 - **Number of main valleys to extract**: Specify how many main valleys to extract
   - Default: 2
   - **Tip**: Try to estimate the number of main branches from the Valleys layer.
-It's better to choose a higher value - you can always delete unnecessary lines later in edit mode
+It's better to choose a higher value - you can always delete unnecessary main valley lines later in edit mode
   - **Example**: If you see approximately 4 main valleys, choose 5 for this parameter to ensure you capture all important features

 - **Clip output to perimeter**: Whether to clip the output lines to the perimeter boundary